Reflective hyperbolic 2-elementary lattices, K3 surfaces and hyperkahler varieties: Definitions and notations

+The reflections in the $(-2)$-vectors generate the group $W_2(S)$, and the reflections in all roots, in our case the $(-2)$- and $(-4)$-roots, generate a bigger group $W_r(S)$.
+Both are normal subgroups of the isometry group $O(S)$, and also of its index-$2$ subgroup $O^+(S)$ preserving the light cone.
+The lattice is called $2$-reflective, resp. reflective if these subgroups have finite index.

-Because we are coming from the algebraic geometry direction, for us a hyperbolic lattice of rank $r$ has signature $(1,r-1)$. $A_n$, $D_n$, $E_n$ are the standard root lattices generated by $(-2)$-roots, and they are \emph{negative definite}. $U= $ denotes the hyperbolic plane.
-For any lattice $H$, $H(n)$ is the same group with the product ${(x,y)}_{H(n)}=n{(x,y)}_H$.
+$A_n$, $D_n$, $E_n$ denote the standard root lattices generated by $(-2)$-roots, and they are \emph{negative definite}. $U= $ denotes the hyperbolic plane.
+For any lattice $H$, $H(n)$ denotes the same group with the product ${x\cdot y}$ in $H(n)$ equal to $nx\cdot y$ in~$H$.
 For the $2$-elementary lattices with short $(-2)$ and long $(-4)$-roots additionally there are root lattices $B_n(2)$, $C_n$ and $F_4$.
-Considered as the $(-2)$-root lattices they are $A_1^n$, $D_n$, and $D_4$ respectively.
+Considered as the $(-2)$-root lattices, they are $A_1^n$, $D_n$, and $D_4$ respectively.

+By~\cite{nikulin1979integer-symmetric} an indefinite even $2$-elementary lattice is uniquely determined by its signature and a triple of integers $(r,a,\delta)$, where $r$ is its rank, $a$ is the $\bZ_2$-rank, and $\delta\in\{0,1\}$ is an invariant which we call coparity, see \cite[Def.~2.4, Lem.~2.5]{alexeev2022mirror-symmetric}.
+A $2$-elementary lattice $S$ is coeven ($\delta=0$) if the doubled dual $S^\dag:=S^*(2)$ is even, and it is coodd ($\delta=1$) if $S^\dag$ is odd.
+A direct sum of $2$-elementary lattices is coeven iff so is every summand.